Mount Rubidoux Rock Climbing

 Take Hwy 60 or Hwy 91 and go to Rubidoux.
 The mountain is the obvious granite boulder strewn one with a white cross on top of it.
 If approaching from the east, take 14th st. to Glenwood.
 Park just south on Glenwood, by the gate entrance and trail head (don't block the gate).
 If approaching from the west (Hwy 60), take the Mission Blvd. exit and head east.
 You'll see Mount Rubidoux on your right up ahead.
 You can then take Redwood (right) to 14th (right) to Glenwood (left) and park a block or two up it.
 Once you see the hill with the cross you can also park anywhere legal closer to the spot you wish to head.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mount Rubidoux:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mount Rubidoux:

 Featured Route For Mount Rubidoux

 In the Picture V4 6B California